National Financial Wellbeing Summit 2025

 Janet is a trained partnership broker, a Director of Australia’s largest digital inclusion charity Good Things Australia, and the Chair of Business for Societal Impact Steering Committee.

-Phil Gardner, CEO and Director of the Australian Business and Community Network (ABCN)
+Phil Gardner, CEO and Director, Australian Business and Community Network (ABCN)

 Phil is the Chief Executive Officer and a director of the Australian Business and Community Network (ABCN), a not-for-profit supporting educational and career outcomes for students in low socio-economic schools across Australia.